vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *aśūnyaṁ sarvadā kuryāt śūnye vighnās tvanekaśa ḥ * //97//

 The rule that the *cakra* or the chalice used for the ritual worship of a Tantric deity must never be empty of the prescribed off erings is a general rule.
 In the case of Bhairava, the Tantrāloka says that if the chalice were empty, the god, always furious and voracious, would immediately devour the adept.
-More sedately, the Dīsays that if the *cakra* were empty of these off erings during the worship, the ritual would be fruitless.
+More sedately, the Dī says that if the *cakra* were empty of these off erings during the worship, the ritual would be fruitless.

 \[The *sādhaka* \] must place the *arghya* between the *śrīcakra* and himself on \[a fi gure\] of six angles inside a square, O Beloved of the gods\!